msa-em/nanocartography/05_discussion.md

 crystallographic orientation, it may not be possible to achieve said orientation within that tilt range.
-As has been previously demonstrated, with the location of a few zone axes, the coordinates of the principle axes can be accurately calculated (Liu, 1995).
+As has been previously demonstrated, with the location of a few zone axes, the coordinates of the principle axes can be accurately calculated {cite:p}`liu1995simple`.
 The comparison of the principle axes of two neighboring grains can then be utilized) to calculate the location misorientation and the axis of misorientation that then leads to grain boundary type.
 Again, future development of